logicmagician/heronet/README.md

 - [Sellnet] - An Onine Marketplace.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].
 - [MCQ] - An Exam control Platform.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].
 - [NCPSC] - A school / college website.
 Made with [Angular].
-- [Current] - A curency converter with up-to-date currency data.
+- [Current] - A currency converter with up-to-date currency data.
 Made with [Angular].
 - [Bling] - A number base converter with PWA support.
 Made with [Angular].
 - [Lab PC Manager] - A PC and components manager.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].
 - [Market] - A material themed online market prototype.
 Made with [Angular].